-The Georgetown Hockey Heritage Council (GHHC) is pleased to recognize John Boyce as the recipient of the 2020 Georgetown Hockey Heritage Award.
+The Georgetown Hockey Heritage Council is pleased to announce the recipient of the 2023 Heritage Award, Jay Anderson.

 Jay started his minor hockey journey at the Memorial arena in 1972, with his Mom, Joan, who would avoid the hill corner of Guelph and Mill, due to a standard car.
 After a year in 4Town Jay made the move to Rep in Major PeeWee.
 After a year as a Georgetown Rebel, his competitive playing days culminated in 1987/88 season with the Jr B Georgetown Geminis.

 Jay began coaching Bantam house league with his lifelong friend Kevin Hughes in the 1984.
 After playing with the Gemini, Jay landed an assistant role under Peter Sturgeon, with the Jr. A Raiders from 88/90 and then with Brandon University from 1990-92, only to return to the Raiders for 1992-94 seasons.